mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 >What can I do to help reduce these issues?

-# Gracefully terminating bad hires
+# Example termination notes

-Here is a real letter I wrote to one of the writers that didn't work out:
+Here's a real letter I wrote to one of the writers that didn't work out:

 >Unfortunately, I need to end the contract here.
 Your writing is good, but we're on our eighth article, and the style is still fairly distant from what I'd like it to be.
 >